Revertron/wyrd/README.md

-# Wyrd
+# Wyrd (deprecated)
 Automatic, NodeInfo based DNS implementation for Yggdrasil

+This project is deprecated in favor of blockchain based DNS - [ALFIS](https://github.com/Revertron/Alfis), the crawler is stopped forever (no more new domains).

-Working servers are here:
+Now working servers are here:

 | Server IP      | Location                  |
 |:--------------:|:--------------------------|